dariusztytko/words-scraper/README.md

 $ python3 words-scraper.py -o words.txt https://www.example.com https://blog.example.com
 ```

-Such generated words list can be used to perform online brute-force attack or for cracking password hashes.
+Such generated words list can be used to perform online brute-force attack or for cracking password hashes:
 ```
 $ hashcat -m 0 hashes.txt words.txt
 ```

 Use *--depth* option to scrape words from the linked pages as well.
-Optional *--show-gui* switch may be used to track the progress and make a quick view of the page.
+Optional *--show-gui* switch may be used to track the progress and make a quick view of the page:
 ```shell script
 $ python3 words-scraper.py -o words.txt --depth 1 --show-gui https://www.example.com
 ```